libogonek/ogonek/refactor.markdown

 ## Models

-The following are models of UnicodeString in ogonek:
+The following are models of UnicodeString:

  - any Range with a value type of `code_point`;
  - null-terminated `char32_t` strings;